treedomtrees/cdk-constructs/README.md

 7. Commit your changes and push to your branch.
 8. Create a pull request for review.

-### Publishing

-Each package can be published separately.
-To publish a new version of a package:

-1. Navigate to the package directory.
-2. Update the version in `package.json`.
-3. Run `npm run build` to ensure the latest changes are built.
-4. Run `npm run prepublish` to prepare the package for publishing.
-5. Run `npm run publish` to publish the package to npm.

 Ensure you have the necessary permissions to publish to the @treedom organization on npm.

 ## Versioning